vuejs/docs/src/guide/advanced/web-components.md

 ### SFC as Custom Element

-`defineCustomElement` also works with Vue Single File Components (SFCs).
+`defineCustomElement` also works with Vue Single-File Components (SFCs).
 However, with the default tooling setup, the `<style>` inside the SFCs will still be extracted and merged into a single CSS file during production build.
 When using an SFC as a custom element, it is often desirable to inject the `<style>` tags into the custom element's shadow root instead.

 The official SFC toolings support importing SFCs in "custom element mode" (requires `@vitejs/plugin-vue@^1.4.0` or `vue-loader@^16.5.0`).
 An SFC loaded in custom element mode inlines its `<style>` tags as strings of CSS and exposes them under the component's `styles` option.
 This will be picked up by `defineCustomElement` and injected into the element's shadow root when instantiated.